vitorpereiraa/meeting-scheduler/README.md

 ### 3. Updating Resources
 Updating the availability of resources posed a challenge, as it required ensuring data consistency and avoiding conflicts with already scheduled defenses.
 We addressed this challenge by implementing a mechanism that checks for conflicts when updating resource availabilities and adjusts the schedule accordingly.

-The `AvailabilityOperations` object in the `pj.domain` package contains several methods related to managing and manipulating availabilities.
+The `AvailabilityService` object in the `pj.domain` package contains several methods related to managing and manipulating availabilities.
 Here's a brief explanation of each method:

 #### updateAvailability